 Regent’s Park wasn’t really a ‘park’ at this point because it wasn’t open to the public.
 It only became accessible to the public in 1835 when King William allowed restricted access to the grounds two days a week.

->

-> Today, Regent’s Park is home to large open spaces, decorated pathways which are ideal for a leisurely stroll and 4 children’s playgrounds.
+Today, Regent’s Park is home to large open spaces, decorated pathways that are ideal for a leisurely stroll and 4 children’s playgrounds.
 The park is also known for its varied sports facilities and boasts London’s largest outdoor sports area.
 In the centre of the park is an artificial lake, which is a popular place to hire boats or try your hand at watersports.
-Throughout the park you’ll notice many Grade I listed buildings, sculptures, monuments, gates and bridges.
+Throughout the park, you’ll notice many Grade I listed buildings, sculptures, monuments, gates and bridges.

->

-> As well as London Zoo, there are other famous focal points within Regent’s Park, one of which is Primrose Hill.
+As well as London Zoo, there are other famous focal points within Regent’s Park, one of which is Primrose Hill.
 Primrose Hill is a well-known vantage point where visitors and locals alike can relax with a picnic and enjoy sweeping views across London.

 After a stroll in the park, you might want to drop into our French restaurant in Marylebone for some delicious food and wine.